Vision, Mission and Values

 Our core values

 We respond to our clients and colleagues as valued human beings, treating them with dignity and respect.
-Whilst we recognise each person as unique, we seek to promote equal access throughout the community.
+Whilst we recognise each person as unique, we seek to promote equality of access in the wider community.